rivermoon21/rivermoon21/README.md

 ### ⚡ Fun Facts About Me:
 - Was part of a project nominated for <a href="https://time.com/collection/best-inventions-2019/5733080/lightsail-2/">TIME's Best Invetions of 2019</a>
 - English is my second language
-- I enjoy to play and watch soccer
+- I enjoy playing and watching soccer
 ---